 - Decree No. 26 Concerning the Rental Disputes Settlement Centre in Dubai;

 - Decree No. 4 Regulating the Transfer of Title to Granted Industrial and Commercial Land in Dubai.

-	The Dubai property law targets foreign citizens who want to move here, but also to enhance the regulations of those (UAE citizens, residents and non-residents) already established here.
+The Dubai property law targets foreign citizens who want to move here but also enhances the regulations of those (UAE citizens, residents, and non-residents) already established here.
 Apart from this, such an important industry requires clear regulations that also favor investors.